 The main differences are that an IVA can offer more protection if you are a homeowner or have other assets you would like to keep safe.
 An IVA usually involves making reduced monthly payments for a 5 or 6 year period, whereas Bankruptcy usually completes in 12 months, but rarely protects any assets.

 With an IVA, you’d need to have a surplus income of around £100+ a month, whereas Bankruptcy only requires you to cover the Bankruptcy fee itself, plus any court fees.

 Can you pay off an Individual Voluntary Arrangement early?

-If your circumstance change or you receive a large windfall whilst completing your IVA, you may be able to settle early.
+If your circumstances change or you receive a large windfall whilst completing your IVA, you may be able to settle early.

-The offer will have to be made by your Insolvency Practitioner (IP) who will write up a proposal and put it to your creditors.
-This is known as Variation, and for it to be agreed, at least 75% of creditors that respond have to say yes to it.
+Your Insolvency Practitioner (IP) will make the offer by writing a proposal that they put to your creditors.
+This is called Variation, and for it to go ahead, a minimum of 75% of creditors that respond have to agree to it.

 What happens at the end of my Individual Voluntary Arrangement?